 Most junglers tend to start at the bottom since bot lane gives better leash.

-Enemy champion pick can also help you to determine, where the enemy jungler is starting, and how is he going to path.
+An enemy champion pick can also help you to determine, where the enemy jungler is starting, and how is he going to a path.

 Late game - they like to farm, scale, buy items, and they are getting stronger with time.
 These are better in terms of potential come back.